cci-toast/ema-django-cookiecutter/README.md

-# REVSYS Django Cookiecutter Template
+# REVSYS Django Cookiecutter Template / updated for Drexel Projects

 Our own customized to our liking Django project layout.

+**IMPORTANT**

+- updated by removing references to rollbar and other internal repo.
+- May have issues when run in production mode.
+Check logging setup

 ## Getting setup